A Day in the Narrows

 "A Day in the Narrows" is the seventh episode of the fourth season and 73rd episode overall from the Fox series Gotham.
 The show is itself based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by co-executive producer Peter Blake and directed by John Behring.
 It was first broadcast on November 2, 2017.

 In the episode, Gordon and Bullock go after Professor Pyg after he kidnaps three police officers.
 They manage to locate two but one of them dies.
 They then discover a third one is being held hostage by Pyg in a courthouse.
-However, Gordon is certain it is a trap but his advice falls into deaf ears as Cobblepot wants to gain popularity by leading the raid.
+However, Gordon is certain it is a trap but his advice falls into deaf ears as Oswald Cobblepot wants to gain popularity by leading the raid.
 Meanwhile, Bruce finds himself with former classmates and experiences a severe maturity change.
 Also, Selina and Tabitha set to find money from a biker gang.

-The episode received generally positive reviews with critics praising Bruce's character development but the rest of the subplots as well as the pace were criticized.
+The episode received generally positive reviews, with critics praising Bruce's character development.
+However, the episode's subplots and pace were criticized.

 Plot

 The GCPD receives gift boxes containing pig heads, with a box for each police officer in the department, except for Gordon (Ben McKenzie).
-Meanwhile, at a fundraising event, Bruce (David Mazouz) feels different after having killed Ra's.
-Later, Bruce is met by Grace Blomdahl, a former classmate, and they decide to spend time together.
+Meanwhile, at a fundraising event, Bruce (David Mazouz) feels different after having killed Ra's al Ghul.
+Later, Bruce is met by Grace Blomdahl (Samia Finnerty), a former classmate, and they decide to spend time together.

 In the GCPD, Gordon is visited by Cobblepot (Robin Lord Taylor) and his new security consultant Headhunter (Kyle Vincent Terry), who are working on the case as the dead officers are affecting Cobblepot's business.
 They are also notified that three officers were missing in the Narrows.
 The GCPD and Cobblepot's henchmen lead a raid in the Narrows looking for the cops but some officers also attack many residents in the area.
 Headhunter manages to get information by threatening a resident and they find two officers tied on a building with one of them dead.
 The wounded officer tells Gordon about a clue in a courthouse.

 Grace takes Bruce to a building where they meet with many friends including Brant Jones (Tommy Nelson) and Tommy Elliot (Gordon Winarick).
 Bruce imagines punching Brant after he begins making rude remarks about him and Alfred (Sean Pertwee).
 They attend a nightclub but when they are refused entrance, Bruce buys the nightclub and all enter, with the exception of Brant.